Abhishek4298/abhishek_portfolio/README.md

 ### Troubleshooting

-If you encounter errors related to `node-sass` during installation or startup:
+If you encounter errors during installation or startup:

 1. Make sure you're using Node.js v12.x: `node -v` should show v12.x.x
 2. If using a different Node.js version, switch to v12 using NVM: `nvm use 12`
 3. Clear npm cache if needed: `npm cache clean --force`
 4. Reinstall dependencies: `npm install`

+#### SCSS/Sass Issues

+If you encounter SCSS compilation issues:

+1. The project now uses `sass` (dart-sass) instead of `node-sass` for better compatibility
+2. Custom webpack configuration is implemented using `react-app-rewired` and `customize-cra`
+3. If you still have issues, try removing `node_modules` and reinstalling: `rm -rf node_modules && npm install`

 ### Production Build